ironsheep/P2-vscode-extensions/TASKS.md

 One time:

-- install a common keybinding (works accross all your P2 projects)
+- Install a common keybinding (works accross all your P2 projects)
-- Optionally add a couple of VSCode extension if you wish to have the features I demonstrated"
+- Optionally add a couple of VSCode extensions if you wish to have the features I demonstrated"
     - "Error Lens" which adds the compile errors messages to the associated line of code
     - "Explorer Exclude" which allows you to hide file types (e.g., .p2asm, .binary) from the explorer panel

 For each P2 Project:

-- install a tasks.json file in each of your P2 projects
+- Install a tasks.json file in each of your P2 projects

 ### FlexProp install specifics

 The FlexProp toolset does not have a standard install location.
 So we will likely have many locations amongst all of us P2 users.
 You have to take note of where you installed it and then adjust the following examples to point to where your binaries ended up on your file system.

-I my case, on my Mac's, I install the folder at /Applications/Flexprop.
+In my case, on my Mac's, I install the folder at /Applications/Flexprop.
 Yours will likely be different.
-If it is different you will need to modify two lines in the following tasks.json file.
+If it is different you will need to modify two lines in the your tasks.json file.
 The two lines are:
 - "command": "{installPath}/bin/flexspin.mac",  (in the "compileP2" task)
 - "command": "{installPath}/bin/loadp2.mac",    (in the "downloadP2" task)

-Simply replace {installPath} with your own path.
+Simply replace {installPath} with your own install path (the folder containing the bin folder).

 ### Add custom tasks for compileP2 and downloadP2